wallydevgg/djangoplayground/README.md

 ## DRF playground

+### This Branch uses postgres, so reequirements.txt has no dependencies of mssql pyobdc and relatives

 #### Disclamer:

 This readme is personal annotations for me, like an 'quick cheatsheet' of django and this project is a good example of a project with django and drf.
 Even the code itself if a good documentation of how to do things in django and drf.